AdobeDocs/campaign-classic.en/help/platform/using/privacy-and-recommendations.md

 For more on this, refer to [Adobe Experience Cloud privacy](https://www.adobe.com/privacy/marketing-cloud.html).

-Adobe Campaign provides the tools and functionalities, as well as best practices, to help you with your GDPR compliance when using our service.
-Refer to [this document](https://docs.campaign.adobe.com/doc/AC/getting_started/EN/ACC_GDPR.html).
+Adobe Campaign provides the tools and functionalities, as well as best practices, to help you with your Privacy compliance when using our service.
+Refer to this [article](https://helpx.adobe.com/campaign/kb/acc-privacy.html).

 Take the time to go through the [Security and Privacy checklist](https://docs.campaign.adobe.com/doc/AC/getting_started/EN/security.html) to learn the key elements to check regarding security and privacy.